python/cpython/Doc/faq/design.rst

 Why doesn't Python have a "with" statement for attribute assignments?
 ---------------------------------------------------------------------

-Python has a 'with' statement that wraps the execution of a block, calling code on the entrance and exit from the block.
+Python has a :keyword:`with` statement that wraps the execution of a block, calling code on the entrance and exit from the block.
 Some languages have a construct that looks like this::